-Award-winning Queen’s Mile is a heartwarming story of a young woman’s courage in coping with depression, in her own unique way.
+Award-winning and BAFTA qualifying, Queen’s Mile is a heartwarming story of a young woman’s courage in coping with depression, in her own unique way.

 Written & Directed by Martin Delaney we follow her journey along London’s Southbank.
 Delaney is an actor of almost 20 years, his screen credits include: the BAFTA nominated Renford Rejects, Family Affairs (earning him multiple award nominations for Best Newcomer and Best Actor), Oscar-nominated Flags of Our Fathers (Dir: Clint Eastwood), Oscar-winning Zero Dark Thirty (Dir: Kathryn Bigelow), The Little Riders, Gadgetman, Stormhouse, Bonded by Blood 2 and Now You See Me 2.

 Delaney has had a life long fascination with cinema and film.
 In 2006 he co-produced documentary Wrath of Gods along with Gerard Butler, which won a number of international awards and is associate producer of British Asian film Amar, Akbar & Tony.
 Queen’s Mile is Delaney’s debut short film, bringing together 20 years of experience in the industry.